Newton's laws of motion: Second law

 By "motion", Newton meant the quantity now called momentum, which depends upon the amount of matter contained in a body, the speed at which that body is moving, and the direction in which it is moving.
 In modern notation, the momentum of a body is the product of its mass and its velocity:

+where all three quantities can change over time.

+In common cases the mass $m$ does not change with time and the derivative acts only upon the velocity.
+Then force equals the product of the mass and the time derivative of the velocity, which is the acceleration: